LobsterChampage/ada-2021-project-madagascar/README.md

 #### To summarize all the user needs to do:

--   put the 6 quotebank files in /Data and name them accordingly `quotes-YEAR.json.bz2`
+-   put the 6 quotebank files in /Data and name them accordingly `quotes-YEAR.json.bz2` (Downloading can take ca. 1 hour)
--   run the code in `chunking.py`
+-   run the code in `chunking.py` (10 min - 1 hour 30 min per file, but can be parallellarized)
--   run the code in `extracting.py`
+-   run the code in `extracting.py` (ca 3 min - 25 min, but can be parallellarized)
 -   use the 6 new small `SPEAKER-quotes-YEAR.csv.bz2`

-This only have to be done once and the files can be shared within the group.
+This only have to be done once and then the files can be shared within the group.

 ## P2: Project proposal and initial analyses